|On this page|

 Always model your objects to real size.
 Make sure you set the correct Unit Length in the Hip File Options before you start creating your DOP network.

-The Solid shelf tools will automatically add nodes to the geometry network of your objects to convert them to tetrahedrons before importing them into the simulation network.
+The Solid Object shelf tool will automatically add nodes to the geometry network of your objects to convert them to tetrahedrons before importing them into the simulation network.

 However, if you want to convert geometry to tetrahedrons yourself for more control, use the following guidelines for good results.

-Use the Solid Embed SOP to create a tetrahedral mesh from geometry.
+Use the Tet Embed SOP to create a tetrahedral mesh from geometry.

-The Solid Embed SOP is usually the most effective option for finite element simulation.
+The Tet Embed SOP is usually the most effective option for finite element simulation.
 It may create a tetrahedral mesh that is slightly larger than the input surface representation.
-You can control the resolution of the tet mesh with the "Sizing" parameters on the node.
+You can control the resolution of the tet mesh with the “Sizing” parameters on the node.
+The original rendering mesh may be embedded into this larger tet mesh using the Embedded Geometry option on the FEM Solid Object and FEM Hybrid Object.

-This may be the case when finite elements is used with very detailed character animation.
-However, you should not use Solid Conform directly on a render-quality geometry.
+However, you should not use Tet Conform directly on an existing model that’s intended for rendering.
 Models that are used for rendering typically contain too many polygons to make a fast simulation possible.
-Also, the shapes of the polygons in a rendering geometry are a poor choice for finite element simulation, leading to poor simulation speeds.
+Also, the shapes of the polygons in a rendering geometry are a poor choice for finite element simulation, leading to poor simulation speeds or poor simulation results.
+Before Tet Conform, should can use tools like VDB, Remesh and PolyReduce to prepare the mesh for tetrahedralization.

-When a rendering model is all that’s available, you should first apply a Remesh SOP before the Solid Conform.
+When a rendering model is all that’s available, you should first apply a Remesh SOP before the Tet Conform.

-For most types of simulations, you should use the Solid Embed SOP to create a tet mesh.
-However, if you want more control over the tetrahedral mesh, you may use the lower-level Tetrahedralize SOP directly.
+For most types of simulations, you should use the Tet Embed SOP to create a tet mesh.

 Tips and notes